zquestz/nexus/nexus-client/assets/windows/README.md

 ```

 Or on Windows PowerShell/CMD:
 ```powershell
 sh generate_assets.sh
 ```

+This will generate the `.ico` file from the SVG source.

 ## Icon Format

 The `.ico` file contains multiple embedded sizes for Windows:
 - 16×16px
 - 32×32px
 - 48×48px